sogelink-research/ctod/README.md

 ### Nodata

-Nodata values in the COG are automatically set to 0 else it is likely that the meshing will go wrong, for now nodata should be handled in the source data (COG) In a future version we can try to fill up the nodata values based on surrounding pixels.
+Nodata values in the COG are automatically set to 0 else it is likely that the meshing will go wrong, for now nodata should be handled in the source data (COG) or pass `noData={value}` to the .terrain request to overwrite the default value `0`

 ### Used libraries